mikolalex/mrr/README.md

   	'cancel': false,
   }]
 ```
-is transformed by macros in compile time to something like this:
+is transformed by operator in compile time to something like this:
 ```js
   popup_shown: ['funnel', (cell, val) => {
     if(...){